-Percentage of patients who had a procedure requiring general anesthesia or cesarean delivery and administered appropriate prophylaxis for postoperative nausea and vomiting.
+Percentage of patients who had a procedure requiring general anesthesia OR cesarean delivery and received appropriate prophylaxis for postoperative nausea and vomiting.

 For patients ≥18 years old undergoing general anesthesia: